Podcasts like Something Was Wrong

 Website Apple Spotify

-Tapes from the Darkside is a serialized true-crime podcast.
-Each season, we take one case and investigate in-depth using primary audio from 911 calls, police interrogations and interviews, court proceedings, and any other relevant source we can find.
-Join us as we break down exactly what occurred, the potential motive behind each crime, and the moral/ethical implications for those involved.MORE Host Tyler Zachary Borden
+Covering the dark side of humanity with a hauntingly tragic approach.TAPES FROM THE DARKSIDE is a serialized true crime podcast.
+Each season, we take one case and investigate in-depth using primary audio from 911 calls, police interrogations, interviews, court proceedings, and any other relevant sources we can find (...including Dr. Phil).
+Join us as we break down exactly what occurred, the potential motive behind each crime, and the moral/ethical implications for those involved.We release episodes 1-2 times per month...MORE Host Tyler Zachary Borden

 Producer/Network The Darkside | Premium